HICL Infrastructure Executes Share Buyback Program - TipRanks.com

 - Explore ETFs TipRanks' users love and see what insights the ETF AI Analyst reveals about the ones you follow.

-An update from HICL Infra Co Shs GBP ( (GB:HICL) ) is now available.

-HICL Infrastructure PLC has executed a share buyback, purchasing 586,638 of its ordinary shares at an average price of 116.4242 pence per share.
-This transaction is part of its ongoing share buyback program, and the acquired shares will be held as treasury shares.
-The move is likely to impact the company’s share capital structure and could influence shareholder value by reducing the number of shares in circulation, potentially increasing earnings per share.
+HICL Infrastructure PLC has executed a share buyback program, purchasing 518,443 of its ordinary shares at a weighted average price of 116.8234 pence per share.
+The acquired shares will be held as treasury shares, which may impact the company’s stock liquidity and shareholder value by reducing the number of shares available in the market.

 The most recent analyst rating on (GB:HICL) stock is a Buy with a £155.00 price target.
 To see the full list of analyst forecasts on HICL Infra Co Shs GBP stock, see the GB:HICL Stock Forecast page.